Sushil-Thapa/flask-pymongo-overview/README.md

 #### Config the application

-Change the `DBNAME` in the config file according to the database name you are using.
+Change the `MONGO_DBNAME` in the config file according to the database name you are using.

 ##### Start the application